sopra-fs24-group-19/c/readme.md

 # SoPra FS24 - Client Template with build pack

-// This is a new comment to trigger the deployment

 ## Getting started

 Read and go through these Tutorials.
 It will make your life easier:)